Why Vietnam Package Tour Options and Shopping Exist — Understanding the Structure Makes Choosing Easier

 The real problem is transparency.

-Travel agencies designed this model for rational reasons, and consumers have chosen this structure due to the price.
-The problem lies in the fact that this 'contract' is not explicitly stated.
+The structure itself is not bad.
+The problem lies in the fact that this 'contract' is not specified.
 Travelers do not receive an explanation before departure stating, "This is the profit structure of this trip."
-Consequently, they end up hesitating in front of shopping centers.
+As a result, they end up hesitating in front of shopping centers.

 Do I feel bad for the guide if I don't go in?
 Do I have to buy something if I do?
 That awkwardness arises because no one told me clearly.
 It is not a problem of structure, but a problem of transparency.